kyoh86/gogh/README.md

         * But `ghq look` says `cd <project to path>` when I run it.
     * `ghq list --unique` returns a bizarre and complex list when I set multiple root.
     * `ghq import xxx` needs to setup `ghq.import.xxx` option to specify what command to run.
-    * `ghq.<url>.xxx`...
+    * `git config ghq.xxx`...
+        * `gogh` can be configured with envars instead of git-config(1).
-        * To support VCSs other than GitHub, configurations are overly complex.
+* `gogh` doesn't support VCSs other than GitHub
     * If I want to manage projects in VCSs other than GitHub, I should use other tool, I think so.
 * I wanted to merge functions of [ghq](https://github.com/motemen/ghq) and [hub](https://github.com/github/hub).
     * `gogh new` creates a new one with make both of a local project and a remote repository.
         * It calls `git init` and `hub create` in the gogh.root directory.